veeresh@veeresh-desktop:~$ gnome-system-monitor &

 top-linux-monitoring-tools

-1. Open up the Terminal (Applications > Accessories > Terminal).2.
-Copy/Paste the following line of code into Terminal and then press enter:
+2. Copy/Paste the following line of code into Terminal and then press enter:

-To make sure everything installed correctly we will now test Apache to ensure it is working properly.1.
+sudo apt-get install apache21.
 Open up any web browser and then enter the following into the web address:

 http://localhost/